CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 ## Creating color schemes

-Now that you've learned what to be aware of when choosing colors for your maps, read on to our next lesson to learn how to pick a complete color scheme based on the kind of data you're using.
+Now that you know what to be aware of when picking map colors, learn how to put them together into complete palettes.
+In the next lesson we'll show you how to choose the right ones for your map's data!